 Best Mattress for Stomach Sleepers & Position Guide

 The position you choose has a massive impact on spinal alignment.
-While most people sleep on their sides, stomach sleepers require a specific "flat and firm" surface to prevent the hips from sinking, which can lead to chronic lower back pain.
+While most people sleep on their sides, stomach sleepers require a specific "flat and firm" surface to prevent the hips from sinking and causing back pain.

 Top 3 Mattresses for Stomach Sleepers

-We tested dozens of beds to find the ones that provide the rigid support needed to keep the spine aligned while lying face down.
+We tested dozens of beds to find the ones that provide the rigid support needed to keep the spine aligned.

 1. Plank Luxe Hybrid

-The Plank Luxe is widely considered the best mattress for stomach sleepers.
-It features a flippable design with a "Firm" side and an "Extra Firm" side.
+Widely considered the best mattress for stomach sleepers.
+Features a "Firm" side and an "Extra Firm" side for zero sinkage.

 2. Helix Dawn Elite

-The Dawn Elite uses high-density foam and micro-coils to create a surface that is firm but contours slightly to the ribs.
+Uses high-density foam and micro-coils to create a surface that is firm but contours slightly to the ribs.
+Luxury feel.

 | Feature | Stomach Sleepers | Side Sleepers |